go-migrationGo Migration

 type CreateOrdersTable struct{}

-func (m *CreateOrdersTable) Up(s *schema.Builder) {
+func (m *CreateOrdersTable) Up(s *schema.Builder) error {

-s.Create("orders", func(bp *schema.Blueprint) {
+return s.Create("orders", func(bp *schema.Blueprint) {

 bp.BigInteger("user_id").Unsigned()